JuliaPOMDP/POMDPs.jl/docs/src/concepts.md

 POMDPs.jl also contains functions for defining optional problem behavior such as a discount factor or a set of terminal states.

 It is important to note that, in some cases, it is difficult to explicitly represent the transition and observation distributions for a problem but easy to generate a sampled next state or observation.
-In these cases it may be significantly easier to use the [`GenerativeModels.jl`](https://github.com/JuliaPOMDP/GenerativeModels.jl) interface extension *instead of* implementing methods of [`transition`](@ref) and [`observation`.](@ref)
+In these cases it may be significantly easier to use the [`GenerativeModels.jl`](https://github.com/JuliaPOMDP/GenerativeModels.jl) interface extension *instead of* implementing methods of [`transition`](@ref) and [`observation`](@ref)